-For the last six months I’ve been planning to write an article regarding Face ID issues on iPhone X, but never started… either because I didn’t have much experience, or being lazy to study the subject.
+For the last six months I’ve been planning to write an article regarding Face ID issues on iPhone, but never started… either because I didn’t have much experience, or being lazy to study the subject.
 Unfortunately, the experience was gained when I less expected it, as I faced the issue with Face ID on my own iPhone.
-After being clumsy for a moment, I can see the following message “Unable to activate Face ID on this iPhone”.
+After being clumsy for a moment, I started to see the following message “Unable to activate Face ID on this iPhone”.
 Damn situation!
 But let me tell you the full story.

 Why did Face ID fail in my case?

 From the title of this article you’ve probably figured out my personal reason of Face ID failure.
-To be precise, this morning I fell from the step ladder while having iPhone in the pant’s right pocket.
-My landing was successful… No broken bones.
+To be precise, this morning I fell from the step ladder while having an iPhone in the pant’s right pocket.
+My landing was successful… No bones are broken.
 Just few big bruises above the knee and one on the forearm.
-Additionally the Face ID “bit the dust” and stopped working.
+The cherry on the cake – Face ID “bit the dust” and stopped working.

-Looks like iPhone hit the ladder during my 1.5 second travel towards the ground.
-Surprisingly, no external damage was applied to iPhone body… Thanks to silicone case.
+Looks like iPhone hit the ladder step during my 1.5 second travel towards the ground.
+Surprisingly, no external damage was applied to iPhone body and screen… Thanks to thick silicone case.

 The outcome is still kind of sad – every time I try to set up Face ID, the iPhone shows a warning message “Face ID is Not Available… Try Setting up Face ID later”.

 What kind of conclusion I made?
-If the iPhone X, XS or XR get dropped or hit, there is a great chance that Face ID will stop working.
+If the iPhone X, XS, XR or later get dropped or hit, there is a great chance that Face ID will stop working.
 Why?
 We’ll discuss it below…

 Software issues related to Face ID

-If you neither dropped your iPhone, or used it as a hammer, the problem of failed Face ID may be related to software side.
+If you never dropped your iPhone, the problem of failed Face ID may be related to software side.
 We’ve seen so many instances when a third party app or even iOS get glitchy or just freeze.
 Wouldn’t be a big surprise, if that could happen to Face ID software algorithm.

 If that looks like your case, try to do the following: